microsoft/vcpkg-docs/vcpkg/concepts/continuous-integration.md

 Depending on the vendor you use to run your CI environment, there may be readily available third-party scripts that can acquire vcpkg in a single step.
-The vcpkg team does not maintain any of these third-party scripts and you should excersice proper caution if you intend to use any of them.
+The vcpkg team does not maintain any of these third-party scripts and you should exercise proper caution if you intend to use any of them.

 ### Other acquisition methods

-Not recommended for CI, there are a few additional methods;
+The following methods are not recommended for CI environments.

 * The one-line installation script: `iex (iwr -useb https://aka.ms/vcpkg-init.ps1)` or `. <(curl https://aka.ms/vcpkg-init.sh